What is in this leaflet

 Receiving other medicines

-Tell your doctor if you are receiving any other medicines, including:
+Tell your doctor or pharmacist if you are receiving any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

 - any medicine which contains folinic or folic acid